Poujhit/floating_bubbles/README.md

 ```dart
 import 'package:floating_bubbles/floating_bubbles.dart';
 ```

+### Note: For Flutter web, unimplemented error is coming due to shader mask and canvas kit.
+Workaround is coming soon for the package in the coming versions.
+Package is not yet tested for Linux, Windows and Mac OS.
+Checkout the [readme.md](https://github.com/Poujhit/floating_bubbles/blob/master/README.md) where I will put the whether all platform supports this package.

 ## Usage
 **Api Reached a Stable version.
 There won't be any changes to the existing features.
 Only new Features will be added.
 This message is for users who are using version v0.0.9 and below.**